-Date Development 23 March 2018 DA/2017/491/1 - Consent was granted to a subdivision to create 141 residential lots, 2 superlots, a lot containing Oran Park House and its improvements, 1 residue lot, 1 public reserve lot, construction of public roads, provision of services, earthworks, site works and retaining walls to be delivered in four stages.
+Date Development 23 March 2018 DA/2017/491/1 - Consent was granted to a subdivision to create 141 residential lots, 2 super-lots, a lot containing Oran Park House and its improvements, 1 residue lot, 1 public reserve lot, construction of public roads, provision of services, earthworks, site works and retaining walls to be delivered in four stages.
 This resulted in creation of the subject lot.
 DA/2021/77/1 - A DA was submitted to Council that sought concept approval to establish site-specific building height development standards on 66 residential lots (8m as opposed to 5m) and stage 1 consent for the construction of 3 dwelling houses.
 29 January 2021 The DA was withdrawn at the request of Council officers as it was determined that the height change should be addressed as part of a Planning Proposal.
-29 January 2021 Prior to the DA being withdrawn, Heritage NSW issued general terms of approval (GTAs) for the Concept DA.
-The GTAs required any dwellings proposed on the subject lots to comply with a building envelope, including: a 3m height limit at the front building line, and up to a maximum 4m for 30% of the building frontage; and the height of the building envelope increasing by 27.5 degrees from the building line to a maximum height of 7m.
+Prior to the DA being withdrawn, Heritage NSW issued GTAs for the Concept DA.
+The GTAs required any dwellings proposed on the subject lots to comply with a building envelope, including: • a 3m height limit at the front building line, and up to a maximum 4m for 30% of the building frontage; and • the height of the building envelope increasing by 27.5 degrees from the building line to a maximum height of 7m.
 26 February 2021 Planning Proposal (PP/2021/1/1) was submitted to Council.
 The Planning Proposal seeks to create additional local provisions to increase building heights for residential development surrounding Oran Park House by introducing a building envelope as a means of varying the 5m building height control (based upon the building envelope recommended by Heritage NSW in the GTAs issued for DA/2021/77/1).
 12 October 2021 Planning Proposal (PP/2021/1/1) received Gateway Determination from Department of Planning and Environment (DPE).
-9 February 2022 The Planning Proposal (PP/2021/1/1) was placed on public exhibition from Wednesday 9 February until Wednesday 9 March 2022.
+9 February 2022 Planning Proposal (PP/2021/1/1) was placed on public exhibition from Wednesday 9 February until Wednesday 9 March 2022.
+14 June 2022 Council resolved to endorse Planning Proposal (PP/2021/1/1) and forward it to the DPE for the plan to be made.